2005 Świnna rail crash: Composite brake blocks

 The brakes in EN57 EMUs consist of two parts: the brake block and its holder (obsada).
 The brake blocks are made of cast iron or composites; in contrast to the former, composite ones are cheaper, more durable and emit less sounds during braking.
 EN57-840, which operated as 34527 train on 19 December 2005, was equipped with composite brake blocks of LL type (of low friction coefficient) made by Frenoplast company from composite material marked FR502.

 The issues with FR502 composite brake blocks were noted in 2004, after their introduction.
 In his interpelation to Ministry of Infrastructure, Stanisław Żelichowski noted that in the train driver's opinion, the composite brake blocks lowered the effectiveness of braking, emitted smoke during braking, and caused wheel locking.
 The low effectiveness of FR502-made brake blocks at low speeds and low overall effectiveness of handbrake was also noted in Polish Railway Drivers' Union journal, Głos Maszynisty, 4 days before the accident.

 The CEO of Frenoplast, Bohdan Bułhak, stated in February 2006 during an interview, that the composite brake blocks in 2001 have obtained a positive opinion of the Tabor Railway Vehicle Institute in Poznań (rolling stock institute in Poznań), and rolling stock department of Silesian University of Technology had conducted an EMU brake performance test after which concluded that the brake performance at maximum speed is similar to EMU using cast iron blocks.
 In the years 2002–2003, there were performed tests in the Mazowieckie and Beskidy mountains area, that led to obtaining a prolongation of "Świadectwo dopuszczenia do eksploatacji" safety certificate (allowing brake pads operation) issued by Urząd Transportu Kolejowego (Polish Office of Rail Transport).
 CEO stated, that allegations made by train drivers are unjustified.
 In the reporter's conducting the interview opinion, for the CEO the whole case is "thinly disguised".
 He comments on composite brake pads operation susped decisions arguing and bringing up lack of train driver's driving technique, profit loss of rival companies (foundries) while Frenoplast is the sole composite brake pads producer in Poland, and finally – 2 January 2002 incident between the Dulowa and Krzeszowice stations, where during the similar incident the icing of iron cast brake pads had happened.
-"The decision made in relation to Frenoplast (...) begins to take on a new meaning, and the answear to question: is this fuss about train drivers and passengers safety? is not unambiguous.", he summerizes.
+"The decision made in relation to Frenoplast (...) begins to take on a new meaning, and the answear to question: is this fuss about train drivers and passengers safety? is not unambiguous.", he summarizes.